 Fibroids And Frequent Urination

-You’re out with your friends at lunch and suddenly have the urge to urinate causing you to race towards the restroom just in time.
-You get back to the table and start visiting again, pushing the sudden urge out of your mind because you think it was just a weird occurrence.
-You take a bite out of your delicious food and then all of a sudden, you get the same urge only more intense than the last.
-You again race to the bathroom, but this time, you couldn’t hold it long enough this time.
+You’re out with your friends at lunch and suddenly have the urge to urinate, causing you to race towards the restroom just in time.
+You get back to the table and start eating again, take a bite out of your delicious food, and suddenly, you get the same urge, only more intense than the last.
+You again race to the bathroom, but you couldn’t hold it long enough this time.
 You may be experiencing fibroids and frequent urination.

 For some women, the unfortunate reality is that fibroids cause frequent urination.
 Along with heavy bleeding, severe cramps, a swollen abdomen, and low energy, frequent urination with fibroids is a common effect of these benign but bothersome tumors.

-However, it is important not to make any assumptions when it comes to your health.
-If you have fibroids and frequent urination, be sure to contact your doctor to rule out other potential causes of this unpleasant and inconvenient issue.
-If fibroids are ultimately diagnosed as the issue behind your constant restroom stops, be sure to consult a fibroid specialist to ask about available treatments.
+However, it is essential not to make any assumptions about your health.
+If you have fibroids and frequent urination, contact your doctor to rule out other potential causes of this unpleasant and inconvenient issue.
+If fibroids are ultimately diagnosed as the issue behind your constant restroom stops, consult a fibroid specialist to ask about available treatments.
 No matter the cause, it is important to know that there’s help available.

 Can Fibroids Cause Incontinence?

-Urinary incontinence, which is the loss of bladder control, is a common issue affecting primarily women and people who are at an older age.
+Urinary incontinence, the loss of bladder control, is a common issue affecting primarily women and people at an older age.
 The severity of incontinence can range from occasional, small leakage to an urge to urinate strong enough to cause distress and potentially embarrassing situations.

-But uterine fibroids also have the potential to impact bowel function, depending on their location and size.
-This is less common and tends to manifest as constipation rather than bowel incontinence.
+- Bowel incontinence: Uterine fibroids also have the potential to impact bowel function, depending on their location and size.
+This is less common and manifests as constipation rather than bowel incontinence.

 Why Do Fibroids Cause Frequent Urination?

 In some instances, fibroids can also cause urinary retention.
 Due to the size of the uterus, the ureter, which allows urine to pass from the kidneys to the bladder, may become blocked.
-If the ureter becomes partially blocked, urine is not able to successfully flow.
+If the ureter becomes partially blocked, urine cannot flow successfully.
 If the fibroids cause the bladder’s exit to be completely pinched off, surgical procedures may need to help open the ureter.
-If you have fibroids, we recommend that you keep an eye out for any difficulties emptying your bladder.
+If you have fibroids, we recommend you keep an eye out for any difficulties emptying your bladder.
 It’s crucial to track these symptoms, so you can notify a specialist if your condition worsens.

 It can be difficult to determine if your sudden urge to urinate is from another incontinent issue or uterine fibroids.
 If you’re having difficulty reaching the restroom in time, planning your life around being close to a bathroom, or are being interrupted by the need to urinate, it’s important to consult a doctor immediately.
 Interventional radiologists use ultrasounds and magnetic resonance imaging (MRI) technology to determine the cause of your urinary urgency.